Medically reviewed by Drugs.com. Last updated on Feb 2, 2023.

 Thrombotic and embolic strokes

-The most effective treatment for strokes caused by a clot is a powerful clot-dissolving medication called tissue plasminogen activator (t-PA).
-T-PA can restore blood flow and oxygen to brain tissue affected by a stroke.
-But it must be given immediately—within three hours of when stroke symptoms begin.
-That's why it is so important to contact your doctor at the first sign of what might be a stroke.
-People who receive this medication have less long-term disability following a stroke.
+The most effective treatment for strokes caused by a clot is either a procedure to remove the clot or using a powerful clot-dissolving medication called tissue plasminogen activator (t-PA).
+Both may restore blood flow and oxygen to brain tissue affected by a stroke.
+But action must be taken as soon as possible— ideally within three hours of when stroke symptoms begin.
+That's why it is so important to get immediate medical care at the first sign of what might be a stroke.
+People who receive one of these therapies have less long-term disability following a stroke.

-In treating thrombotic stroke, clot-prevention medications, such as heparin, are used in later hours after a stroke.
+In treating thrombotic stroke, clot-prevention medications, such as heparin, may be used in later hours after a stroke.
 These medicines prevent existing blood clots from getting bigger.
 They also prevent new clots from forming.

-After a stroke has stabilized, aspirin or another mild blood-thinning agent is usually prescribed daily to prevent another stroke.
+After a stroke has stabilized, aspirin or another agent is usually prescribed daily to prevent another stroke.

 T-PA is not helpful to treat hemorrhagic stroke.
 In fact, it can cause more bleeding.